-Romans 12:1 exhorts all Christians to walk with Jesus Christ, who has separated them from the world by showing them the way to live.
-Paul begged his Christian brothers and sisters to understand what Jesus had done so that they could offer their bodies to God as suitable sacrifices.
+Romans 12:1 encourages every Christian to walk with Jesus Christ as He has separated them from the world by showing the way that leads to life.
+Paul pleaded with his Christian brothers and sisters to comprehend what Jesus had done so that they may give their bodies to the Lord as acceptable.

-Paul had been a persecutor of Christians before encountering Jesus.
-After meeting Jesus, he realized that he is the one living God who has defeated death through his resurrection and that everyone must believe in him to receive eternal life.
+Prior to meeting Jesus, Paul had been a persecutor of Christians.
+However, after meeting Jesus, he recognized that Jesus is the only living God who beat death by his resurrection and that everyone must believe in him in order to receive eternal life.

-Paul was a Pharisee from the Benjamin tribe when it came to the law.
-He had to go through a lot for the sake of Christ.
-However, he knew that everything he had lost in this life will be made up for in Christ through the resurrection.
+When it came to the law, Paul was a Pharisee from the Benjamin tribe.
+For the sake of Christ, he had to go through a lot.
+But, through the resurrection, he realized that everything he had lost in this life will be made up for in Christ.

-He also claimed that everything else in the world pales in contrast to Jesus’ righteousness.
-He knew that obtaining Jesus would make him a wealthy man in this world.
-He left everything and went out to preach the gospel so that the world could experience true life, which can only be found in Jesus alone.
+He also asserted that everything in the world is worthless in comparison to Jesus’ righteousness.
+He realized that if he could obtain Jesus, he would be a prosperous man in this world.
+He abandoned everything and went out to preach the gospel in order for the world to receive real-life, which can only be found in Jesus alone.

 Present Your Body As A Living Sacrifice

-Idolatry, sorcery, anger, quarrels, jealousies, rage outbursts, selfish ambitions, dissensions, heresies, jealousy, murders, and intoxication are instances of fleshly works (Galatians 5:20-21).
-God’s children should shun such behavior and strive to live a life that pleases Him.
+Idolatry, sorcery, anger, quarrels, jealousies, outbursts of fury, selfish ambitions, dissensions, heresies, jealousy, murders, and drunkenness are examples of fleshly works (Galatians 5:20-21).
+Such acts should be avoided by God’s children, and they should live a life that pleases Him.

-However, believers are distinguished from these efforts by Jesus’ wisdom.
-Being set free from sin and empowered to walk in the Lord’s righteousness entails believing and embracing Jesus.
+However, Jesus’ knowledge distinguishes believers from these works.
+Believing and embracing Jesus means being set free from sin and empowered to walk in the Lord’s righteousness.

 Present Your Bodies Holy To The Lord

-In his sermon, Paul cautions his audience to live holy lives, as the Lord does.
-The Lord expects his children to live holy and sin-free lives.
-God’s children should be distinguished from the world’s children.
+Paul warns his readers in his message to live a holy life, as the Lord himself does.
+The Lord expects his children to lead holy lives that are free of sin.
+God’s children should be distinct from the children of the world.

-In the Old Testament, the Israelites were God’s chosen people because they were separated from the other nations by the laws.
-Jesus paid his disciples with his precious blood during this grace period so that they could live a holy life and be saved.
+The Israelites were God’s chosen people in the Old Testament, as they were separated from the other nations by the laws.
+During this grace period, Jesus purchased his disciples with his precious blood so that they could live a holy life and be saved.

-Because Jesus is aware of our imperfections, the Bible instructs us to live according to his teachings.
-Jesus also reminds his disciples that because he is holy, they should learn from him.
+The Bible instructs us to live according to Jesus’ teachings since he is aware of our flaws.
+Jesus also tells his disciples that they should learn from him since he is holy.

-God’s children must recognize that they are distinct individuals in God’s eyes.
-They should avoid doing anything that is considered unholy.
-We will all die once, according to the Bible, and then stand before the Lord for judgment (Hebrews 9:27).
+God’s children must understand that they are unique individuals in the eyes of the Lord.
+They should refrain from engaging in acts that are considered unholy.
+According to the Bible, we shall all die once, and then we will appear before the Lord for judgment (Hebrews 9:27).

 Present Your Bodies Acceptable To God

-Those who do not know Jesus believe that they possess their bodies, but we are worthless.
-Everything belongs to the Lord, and we have a conscience that allows us to choose what to do and what not to do.
+Those who do not know Jesus believe they own their bodies, but the truth is that we are worthless.
+Everything belongs to the Lord, and we have a conscience through which we can make decisions about what to do and what not to do.

-Because we shall be held accountable to God after we die, the Bible advises us to be careful with our physical bodies.
-We must do things that bring glory to God and honor to him.
-We must not commit any sins that will condemn us to the lake of fire.
+The Bible warns us to be careful with our physical bodies because we will be held accountable to God after we die.
+We must perform deeds that will bring glory to God and his honor.
+We should not do any sins that will cause us to be cast into the lake of fire.

-Paul advised his listeners to avoid doing anything that would bring God’s reputation into disrepute.
-The world can see Jesus via the lives and activities of his disciples.
-Everyone will be repaid at the judgment, thus it is vital to please God by presenting his body as acceptable to the Lord.
+Paul urged his audience to refrain from doing anything that could bring shame to God’s name.
+The world can see Jesus through his disciples’ life and activities.
+At the judgment, everyone will receive their recompense, thus it is critical to satisfying God by presenting his body as acceptable to the Lord.

 Which Is Your Reasonable Service

-We must return to the Lord because he has made such a great sacrifice for us, according to Paul.
-Because Jesus is God, he suffered for us by submitting himself to sinful men’s hands in order to save us.
+Paul informs us that we must repay the Lord because he has made such a big sacrifice for us.
+Because Jesus is God, he suffered for us by submitting himself to the hands of sinful men in order to save us.

-To provide us with eternal life Jesus came down to earth by shedding his blood on the cross.
-He gave his life for the benefit of us.
-So that his blood may cleanse us.
-He died on the cross to bear our sins and make us righteous in God’s eyes.
-Christ, in reality, died in our midst.
+To provide us everlasting life By shedding his blood on the cross, Jesus came down to this earth.
+For the sake of us, he gave his life.
+So that his blood might purify us.
+He bore our sins on the cross in order to make us righteous in God’s eyes.
+In fact, Christ died in our midst.

-His self-sacrifice, which provides us with grace, must not be overlooked.
-According to the Bible, we are saved by his grace (Ephesians 2:5).
-Jesus has done everything he can to save us from God’s wrath; now it’s up to us to live lives that will help us please God.
+We must not overlook his self-sacrifice, which provides us with grace.
+We are rescued by his grace, according to the Bible (Ephesians 2:5).
+Jesus has done his part to save us from God’s wrath; now it is up to us to conduct lives that will help us satisfy God.